37 Productivity tips you can do today that will make your work area more conducive to happy, productive, focused work sessions.

-Well one day I just stopped bullshitting myself and started taking action.
+Well one day I just stopped kidding myself and started taking action.

 I needed to do a lot of work on myself, and Nitrovit was the first part of the equation.

-My work environment, my diet, my fitness levels (lack of), my finances… It was all out of whack.
+My work environment, my diet, my fitness levels (lack of)… It was all out of whack.